Equality in Action: Upholding a Vision for All

 Native Youth Empowerment Advocate and Indigenous Studies Scholar - Northern Arapaho & Blackfeet Nation

-University Researcher - MMIP Advocacy and Anti-Human Trafficking Expert, Indigenous Justice Research Scientist - Pacific Islander with Hawaiian Heritage
+• Dr. Emily Grant - University Researcher – MMIP Advocacy and Anti-Human Trafficking Expert, Indigenous Justice Research Scientist

 Diversity & Inclusion Advocate for Women and Girls of Color, and Community Builder - Proud member of the Southern Ute, Ute Mountain Ute, and Diné communities